davegutz/myStateOfCharge/SOC_Photon/README.md

 ### Amp ciruit 'amp'

   Ti OPA333.
 Vc formed by 2x 4k7 voltage divider on 3v3 rail to ground.
-A4 to A3 and A5 with 106 10uF high cap
+A4 to A3 and A5 with 106 10uF high cap.
-  Use pSpice circuit model (SOC_photon/datasheets/opa333_asd1013_5beta.asc) to verify filters because 10uF cap interacts with 1uF cap.
-  Goal of filter design is 2*pi r/s = 1 hz -3dB bandwidth.
+  See notes about 'LPF'
   V+   = 3v3 rail
   V-   = Gnd rail
-  Vo   = 8k2/1uF filter to A5 of device, 98k to pin+
+  Vo   = 8k2/1uF LPF to A5 of device, 98k to pin+
   pin- = 5k1 of G-Shunt
   pin+ = 98k of Vc, 98k of Vo, and 5k1 of Y-Shunt